mortib20/mortib20/README.md

 My name is Martin and I am from Germany.

 ## Currently learning
-Ansible and a lot more in school. :muscle:
+A lot more in school. :muscle:

 ## Hobbys
 - Planetracking and Planespotting [Website](https://feed.martpaul.de)  :airplane: